jnesss/jnesss.github.io/docs/_posts/2025-03-23-recursive-automation.md

 ## The Roboflow Factor

 While this article focused heavily on the OCR challenge, I can't overstate how critical Roboflow was to the overall success of this project.
-Its ability to handle the object detection piece so effectively - with minimal training data and consistent 90%+ confidence in production - allowed me to focus on the more specialized OCR problem.
-For anyone tackling computer vision projects, I'd recommend starting with Roboflow to handle the heavy lifting of object detection, allowing you to focus your custom development efforts only where specialized needs arise.
+Its ability to handle the object detection piece so effectively—with minimal training data and consistent 90%+ confidence in production—allowed me to focus on the more specialized OCR problem.
+For anyone tackling computer vision projects, I'd recommend starting with Roboflow to handle the heavy lifting of object detection.
+This will allow you to focus your custom development efforts only where specialized needs arise.

 ## Try It Yourself